Configuring Vocabularies#

 Need to change a code value?#

-Changing code values breaks historical data.
+Changing the code value breaks historical data.
 Instead:

-1. Mark the old code as deprecated
+1. Mark the old code as Deprecated

-2. Create a new code with the correct value
+2. Create a new code with the correct value (developer or API path)

 Cluster codes don't match our country's terminology?#